Supported personalization tags

 In this case, there are two options that may work better than setting a default value:

-2. Send a completely different message to these customers, perhaps something along the lines of:
+Send a completely different message to these customers, such as:

-In this example, a user with a blank or null first name will get the message “Thanks for downloading”.
-You should include a default value for first name to make sure that your customer does not see Liquid in the event of a mistake.
+In this use case, a user with a blank or null first name will get the message “Thanks for downloading”.
+You should include a default value for first name to make sure that your customer doesn’t see Liquid in the event of a mistake.

 Variable tags